Patagona: Flight, anatomy and physiology

 The giant hummingbird hovers at an average of 15 wing beats per second, a slow rate for a hummingbird.
 Its resting heart rate is 300 beats per minute, with a peak rate in flight of 1020 beats per minute.
 Energy requirements for hummingbirds do not scale evenly with size increases, meaning a larger bird such as giant hummingbird requires more energy per gram to hover than a smaller bird.

 The giant hummingbird requires an estimated 4.3 calories of food energy per hour to sustain its flight.
-This huge requirement along with the low oxygen availability and thin air (generating little lift) at the high altitudes where the giant hummingbird usually lives suggest that it is close to the viable maximum size for a hummingbird.
+This requirement along with the low oxygen availability and thin air (generating little lift) at the high altitudes where the giant hummingbird usually lives suggest that it is close to the viable maximum size for a hummingbird.

 Food and feeding

 The giant hummingbird feeds mainly on nectar, visiting a range of flowers.
 The female giant hummingbird has been observed ingesting sources of calcium (sand, soil, slaked lime and wood ash) after the reproductive season to replenish the calcium used in egg production; the low calcium content of nectar necessitates these extra sources.
 Similarly, a nectar-based diet is low in protein and various dietary minerals, and this is countered by consuming insects.

-It regularly feeds from the flowers of the genus Puya in Chile, with which it enjoys a symbiotic relationship, trading pollination for food.
+It regularly feeds from the flowers of the genus Puya in Chile, with which it has a symbiotic relationship, trading pollination for food.
 As a large hovering bird, particularly at high altitudes, the giant hummingbird has extremely high metabolic requirements.
 It is known to feed from columnar cacti, including Oreocereus celsianus and Echinopsis atacamensis ssp. pasacana, and Salvia haenkei.

 Considering the energy-rich nature of nectar as a food source, it attracts a large range of visitors apart from the hummingbird, which has coevolved with a plant to be the flower's most efficient pollinator.
-These other visitors, because they are not designed to access the well-hidden bounty of nectar, often damage the flowers (for example, piercing them at the base) and prevent further nectar production.
+These other visitors, because they are not designed to access the well-hidden nectar, often damage the flowers (for example, piercing them at the base) and prevent further nectar production.
 Because of its high energy requirements, the giant hummingbird alters its foraging behaviour as a direct response to nectar robbing from other birds and animals, and this reduces the viability of the hummingbird in an area with many nectar robbers, as well as indirectly affecting the plants by reducing pollination.
 If alien species are introduced that become nectar thieves, it is reasonable to predict that their activities will significantly impact the local ecosystem.
 This could prove to be a future risk for the giant hummingbird populations because they sit close to the physical limit in their metabolic demands.